dailyminiii/dailyminiii.github.io/pages/facts.md

 Hi there!
 I'm Minwoo Seong.
 I have a background in Mechanical Engineering and am in the process of completing a Master's degree in Human-Computer Interaction in Gwangju Institute of Science and Technology (GIST).
 I'm excited to share my knowledge and contents with you.
 Check out [my personal website](https://dailyminiii.github.io/) for more information on my other projects, as well as some of my writing.

+On my homepage, you'll find a section dedicated to my hobbies and extra activities, in addition to my research.
+I invite you to take a look and enjoy the content!

 # Education